A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-Three gripper modalities employed are: (a) the rigid force-controlled parallel gripper (RG2), (b) the soft adaptive Fin-Ray gripper, and (c) the suction gripper (Figure~\ref{grippers}), which are designed to accommodate various object features and improve grabbing efficacy.
+The rigid gripper used in this study is the industrial force-controlled parallel gripper OnRobot RG2 (Figure~\ref{grippers}).
 In RG2, the parallel jaw mechanism ensures a solid and steady grip, rendering it especially appropriate for manipulating items with well-defined geometric characteristics.
 We set a constant force output of 40 N by controlling the driving motor's current output.

-The adaptive two-finger parallel gripper is created by modifying the RG2 gripper's fingers with a baseline Fin-Ray soft finger \cite{Wang2024}.
-This change enables the gripper to passively adapt to an object's contours, enhancing its capacity to grab irregular items.
-The modality, pneumatic suction, produces optimal adhesion force at a maximum vacuum pressure of –80 kPa, where the suction cup adheres to the target surface by creating a pressure differential between the reduced pressure inside the suction cup and the ambient atmospheric pressure, thus generating a normal force that holds the object in place.
+The soft adaptive two-finger parallel gripper was developed by modifying the OnRobot RG2 gripper with baseline Fin-Ray soft fingers \cite{Wang2024}, which were specifically designed and 3D printed using ABS filament (1.75 mm) and integrated into the interchangeable finger slots of the RG2 The suction gripper was constructed using a bellows suction cup attached to a customized mounting mechanism.
+It produces optimal adhesion force at a maximum vacuum pressure of –80 kPa, where the suction cup adheres to the target surface by creating a pressure differential between the reduced pressure inside the suction cup and the ambient atmospheric pressure, thus generating a normal force that holds the object in place.